 - Stating they are having difficulty hearing

-If you believe your child is experiencing a hearing loss, please come to our office in Boerne or Fredericksburg to meet with our Audiologists.
+If you believe your child is experiencing a hearing loss, please come to one of our offices in Boerne, Kerrville or Fredericksburg to meet with our audiologists.
 Timely hearing testing, diagnosis and treatment will provide the best course of action ensuring the highest quality lifetime experiences for your child.

 Contact us today to book your appointment